 I remember the day when Sonny Karcher asked me if I wanted to have my very own specially designed belt buckle.
 At the time I was not knowledgeable enough to realize the great treasure that was being offered to me for free.
 I just looked down at my skinny waist (it’s a wonder I can remember that many inches ago) and thought that it wouldn’t be easy to swing a Weed Wacker with a big oval belt buckle scraping across my abdomen, so I politely declined.
 If I had known better, I would have agreed, and taken my prize home to hang on the wall as memento of my early power plant days.

 At the time there were a lot of things about the power plant men that I didn’t fully appreciate until years later.
 For instance, their generosity.
 They were always looking out for each other and if they found a bargain somewhere, they let everyone else in on it.
 That was one way you could tell a True Power Plant Man from the imitation wannabee’s.

-Another time a peach orchard just up the road toward Marland Oklahoma was letting you go and pick your own peaches and buy them by the box full for a real good price, so after work, we all headed over to the peach orchard where the man that owned the orchard would drive you around the orchard in a trailer to where the ripe peaches were so that you could go around and pick all the peaches you wanted to take home.
+Another time a peach orchard just up the road toward Marland Oklahoma was letting you go and pick your own peaches and buy them by the box full for a real good price, so after work, Dale Hull, Ricky Daniels and I headed over to the peach orchard where the man that owned the orchard would drive you around the orchard in a trailer to where the ripe peaches were so that you could go around and pick all the peaches you wanted to take home.